 A single dose of the shingles vaccines, Zostavax ®,is free for people aged 70 years of age.
 The program also includes a five year catch-up program for people aged 71 – 79 years until 31 October 2021.

 Recommended but not funded

 The shingles vaccine can be administered from the age of 50 years of age and may be recommended for individuals with chronic medical conditions who may be at higher risk of complications from the shingles infection.
 Speak to you doctor for further information.

 People who are not eligible to receive the free vaccine are able to purchase the vaccine on the private market.

 Accessing the vaccine

 To receive the free shingles vaccine, speak to your doctor.
 Some local councils and community health centers may also offer the vaccine.
 For further information on immunisation providers, see the Immunisation services page.

-For further information on National Shingles Vaccination Program contact your local doctor, immunisation provider or SA Health's Immunisation Section.
+For further information on National Shingles Vaccination Program contact your local doctor or immunisation provider.